EpiX-1/FaceDiffuser/README.md

 # Fork changes

-This repository is a fork from the official FaceDiffuser repository to attempt some bug corrections.
+This repository is a fork from the official FaceDiffuser repository to attempt some bug corrections and slight improvements to the code structure.
 Please check out the official repository at this [link](https://github.com/uuembodiedsocialai/FaceDiffuser).

 ## Installation
 For python 3.9: